England national football team

-The England national football team have represented England in men's international football since the first international match in 1872.
-It is controlled by the Football Association (FA), the governing body for football in England, which is affiliated with UEFA and comes under the global jurisdiction of world football's governing body FIFA.
-England competes in the three major international tournaments contested by European nations: the FIFA World Cup, UEFA European Championship and UEFA Nations League.
+The England national football team, nicknamed The Three Lions, have represented England in men's international football since the first international match in 1872.
+They are governed by The Football Association (FA), the governing body for football in England, which is affiliated with UEFA and FIFA.
+England competes in three major international tournaments: the FIFA World Cup, UEFA European Championship and UEFA Nations League.

-England are the joint oldest national team in football having played in the world's first international football match in 1872, against Scotland.
-England's home ground is Wembley Stadium, London, and their training headquarters is at St George's Park, Burton upon Trent.
+England and Scotland are together the oldest national football teams in the world, having played in the world's first international football match in 1872.
+England plays home matches at Wembley Stadium in London, and their training headquarters is St George's Park in Burton upon Trent.
 Thomas Tuchel is the current head coach.